Xbloc

 An Xbloc is a wave-dissipating concrete block (or "armour unit") designed to protect shores, harbour walls, seawalls, breakwaters and other coastal structures from the direct impact of incoming waves.
-The Xbloc model was designed and developed by the Dutch firm Delta Marine Consultants, now called BAM Infraconsult, a subsidiary of the Royal BAM Group in 2001 and has been subjected to extensive research by several universities.
+The Xbloc model was designed and developed in 2001 by the Dutch firm Delta Marine Consultants, now called BAM Infraconsult, a subsidiary of the Royal BAM Group.
+Xbloc has been subjected to extensive research by several universities.

 Benefits vs other systems

 Concrete armour units are generally applied in breakwaters and shore protections.
 The units are placed in a single layer as the outer layer of the coastal structure.
 This layer is called the armour layer.
 Its function is twofold: (1) to protect the finer material below it against severe wave action; (2) to dissipate the wave energy to reduce the wave run-up, overtopping and reflection.
 These functions require a heavy, but porous armour.

 Common factors to apply single layer concrete armour units are: